 In 1814, Henslow entered St John’s College, Cambridge, where he studied science.
 He graduated in 1818, and then renewed his interest in natural history, making geological expeditions to the Isle of Wight and the Isle of Man with his Cambridge colleague Adam Sedgwick, one of the founders of modern geology.
-The two men established the Cambridge Philosophical Society in 1821.
-The following year Henslow was offered the chair of mineralogy in the university, which he took up with great enthusiasm.
+In 1821 the two men established the Cambridge Philosophical Society as a debating forum and means of disseminating knowledge in mathematics and the natural sciences.
+The following year, the University offered Henslow the chair of mineralogy which he took up with great enthusiasm.

 Two years later he was ordained and, in 1825, became the curate at Little St Mary’s Church, Cambridge.
 In the same year, he was offered the position as Regius Professor of Botany – a post he held for the rest of his life.

 Henslow was a popular, progressive teacher, both in the classroom and in the field.
 His natural enthusiasm made botany one of the more popular subjects at the university.
-Rather than pampering his students, he encouraged them to make their own observations, giving them plants and asking them to examine and record the characteristics of the structures they found.
-He took them on field trips, and invited them to his house for dinner, where they discussed a range of scientific topics more informally.
+Rather than pampering his students, he encouraged them to make their own observations.
+He gave them plants, asking them to examine and record their individual structural characteristics.
+He took them on field trips, and invited them to his house for dinner.
+There they discussed a range of scientific topics more informally.

-Henslow became his tutor, and it was not long before he marked out Darwin as a promising student.
-His star pupil was to become a lifelong friend – a remarkable alliance which persisted, in spite of Darwin’s eventual atheism and Henslow’s never-failing liberal Christian belief.
+Henslow became his tutor.
+Soon, he marked out Darwin as a promising student.
+Indeed, his star pupil became a lifelong friend – a remarkable alliance which persisted, in spite of Darwin’s eventual atheism and Henslow’s never-failing liberal Christian faith.

 After Darwin’s graduation, Henslow persuaded him to study geology, and arranged for him to become a field assistant to Adam Sedgwick and help on some research in north Wales.
 Little did any of them realise just how soon Darwin would be putting his newly acquired skills to the test.

-Henslow was offered a post as naturalist to sail aboard the survey ship HMS Beagle on a planned two-year trip to survey South America, but his wife dissuaded him from accepting.
+Henslow was offered a post as naturalist to sail aboard the survey ship HMS Beagle on a planned two-year trip to survey South America.
+However, his wife dissuaded him from accepting.
 Seeing a perfect opportunity for his protégé, the good-natured clergyman wrote to the ship’s captain, Robert Fitzroy, telling him that Darwin was an “acute observer” and the ideal man to join the expedition team.

-A few months later, Darwin set sail for the South Seas and what turned out to be a round-the-world voyage of nearly five years – including a visit to the Galapagos Islands, where he discovered unique flora and fauna.
+A few months later, Darwin set sail for the South Seas.
+This turned out to be a round-the-world voyage of nearly five years – including a visit to the Galapagos Islands, where he discovered unique flora and fauna.

 During the Beagle voyage, Darwin and Henslow wrote to each other as often as the primitive postal system would allow.
 Henslow encouraged Darwin, and advised which specimens to collect, recommending the best way of preserving and shipping them.